Gadiye/Gadiye/README.md

 # Hi, I'm Gadiye 👋
 ### Full-Stack Software Engineer & Systems Architect

-> *"Complexity and simplicity are two sides of the same coin."*

 I build modular, scalable applications — whether orchestrating a backend or fine-tuning a frontend.
 My focus is on systems that are as efficient as they are robust.

 ---